 THINGS TO THINK ABOUT

 Permits Beakerhead is all about fiery artwork.
 If you are keen to build one, we are happy to connect you with community members who have undertaken similar challenges, and guide you through the steps you will need to undertake for a fire inspection.
-Be sure to budget in your inspections into your total project costs.
+Be sure to budget inspections into your total project costs.

 Respect Beakerhead encourages all ideas that smash up art, science, and engineering.
 While creating your program elements we ask that you take a moment to assess assumptions you might be making.
 Are you respecting all people of all ages, abilities and cultures?
 Beakerhead values diversity.
 In a nutshell, this is what Beakerhead is all about.